Jay254p/JSONComparison/README.md

 ### Error Logging
-If any errors occur during execution, they will be stored in the "error.log" file.
+If any errors occur during execution, they will be stored in the "error.log" file, this file will be created automatically.